Manaslu Circuit Trek

 • You should be comfortable walking 6-8 hours per day on mountain trails.

-• Meals include dal bhat, noodles, soups, rice, potatoes, and simple Western food.
+• Meals include dal bhat, noodles, rice, soups, potatoes, eggs, and some simple Western dishes.
+Food is freshly prepared but becomes more limited at higher altitudes.

 • Yes, trekking gear can be rented or bought easily in Kathmandu.